 In 2014, Jonathan Follett invited me to contribute a chapter to this book.
 I obliged, with a chapter on “Thinking and Learning with Things” which explores what happens when things get endowed with digital intelligence.
 Kind of my post Internet of Things musings.

 What happens when you’ve built a great website or app, but no one seems to care?
 How do you get people to stick around long enough to see how your service might be of value?
 In Seductive Interaction Design, speaker and author Stephen P. Anderson takes a fresh approach to designing sites and interactions based on the stages of seduction.
 This beautifully designed book examines what motivates people to act.

 Principles from psychology are found throughout the book, along with dozens of examples showing how these techniques have been applied with great success.
 In addition, each section includes interviews with influential web and interaction designers.

 Self-published in 2010.
 10th Anniversary edition coming soon to Kickstarter!.

 In the midst of a busy project it's all too easy to forget the nuances that distinguish great products.
 Mental Notes brings together 50 insights from psychology into an easy reference and brainstorming tool.
 Each card describes one insight into human behavior and suggests ways to apply this to the design of Web sites, Web apps, and software applications.

 Currently in testing & development.
-2018 is probably a realistic date.
+On the roadmap for a 2021 release.